LoriAzniveBerberian/LoriAzniveBerberian.github.io/README.md

 Hi, I’m Lori and this site hosts my final project for AOS C111 / C204: Environmental Data Science.

 In this project, I use a statewide, satellite-derived kelp canopy data set from the California coast and train simple machine learning models to predict future kelp canopy from its own past.
 The goal is to build a **baseline “persistence-plus” model** that captures typical kelp dynamics without explicitly using environmental drivers.
-This baseline will later act as a null model for my PhD work on wildfire impacts on kelp forests.
+This baseline may later serve as a null model.

 ---